Jacques Cesaire: Coaching career

 After a year working as a sports analyst for local radio and television in the San Diego area, Cesaire began his coaching career in college football with the Toreros of the University of San Diego in 2015.
 He was the assistant defensive line coach under Dale Lindsey until 2019.
 The team won the Pioneer Football League in each year Cesaire coached there.

 On February 7, 2020, Cesaire was hired as the assistant defensive line coach, under Sean McDermott, for the Buffalo Bills.
 The Bills won the AFC East title while he coached there.

 On February 21, 2022, two weeks after the hiring of Lovie Smith, Cesaire was hired as the defensive line coach for the Houston Texans.

 On January 27, 2024, Cesaire was hired as the defensive line coach for the Cleveland Browns after the Texans declined to renew his contract.

 Personal life

-Cesaire was married to Jill Murray, a fellow Southern Connecticut alum, with whom he has three children: Viviana, Desmond, and Cassius.
+Cesaire was married to a fellow Southern Connecticut alum, with whom he has three children: Viviana, Desmond, and Cassius.